Jordanirabor/censored-words/README.md

 # censored-words
-This web app removes keywords and phrases from given `txt` file and inserts a mask `XXXX` in the original locations of replaced words.
+A web app that removes keywords and phrases from given `txt` file and inserts a mask (`XXXX`) in the original locations of replaced words/phrases.

 ## How to run